 Qualified researchers are covered by Ireland's implementation of an EU directive on the admission of third country nationals by approved research organisations.
 These organisations can recruit researchers from outside the EEA to carry out research without the need for a Green Card or Work Permit on the basis of a "hosting agreement" to carry out defined research.
 Once this agreement is in place, and subject to normal immigration requirements, the researcher can gain admission to the State for the purpose of carrying out the research.

-Details of the Scheme for Accreditation of Research Organisations, and further information regarding hosting agreements, is available from the Department of Jobs, Enterprise and Innovation.
+Details of the Scheme for Accreditation of Research Organisations, and further information regarding hosting agreements, is available from the Department of Enterprise, Trade, and Employment.

 For researchers interested in opportunities in Ireland, check the EURAXESS website.